saml-dev/MMM-Traffic/README.md

 		destination: "1 MetLife Stadium Dr, East Rutherford, NJ 07073",
 		mon_destination: "116th St & Broadway, New York, NY 10027",
 		fri_destination: "1 E 161st St, Bronx, NY 10451",
-		arrival_time: "0800", //optional, but needs to be in 24 hour time if used.
+		arrival_time: "0800",  // optional, but needs to be in 24 hour time if used.
 		route_name: "Home to Work",
 		changeColor: true,
 		showGreen: false,
-		limitYellow: 5, //Greater than 5% of journey time due to traffic
+		limitYellow: 5,  // Greater than 5% of journey time due to traffic
-		limitRed: 20, //Greater than 20% of journey time due to traffic
+		limitRed: 20,  // Greater than 20% of journey time due to traffic
 		traffic_model: "pessimistic",
-		interval: 120000 //2 minutes
+		interval: 120000  // 2 minutes
 	}
 },
 ```